Frankly Speaking Articles from Frank Jordan's Newspaper Column

 Type 1 diabetes is an autoimmune disease in which the immune cells of the body attack and destroy the insulin-producing cells of the pancreas.
 Without adequate insulin for processing blood sugar, high levels of glucose sugar continue to circulate in the blood, depriving the body’s tissues of needed levels of glucose required for proper cell function, energy and ultimately good health.

 Type 2 diabetes is non-insulin dependent diabetes mellitus (NIDDM - adult-onset diabetes), usually, but not always, occurring in adults after age 30.
-In Type 2 diabetes the pancreas produces insulin, but in insufficient amounts, or the cells are resistant to insulin delivery into the cells.
-Type 2 diabetes is characterized by high blood sugar and insulin in the blood due to improper intake by the cells.
-This imbalance in the blood causes reduced energy, blurred vision, itching due to vaginal yeast infection, weight loss, extreme thirst, slow wound healing, fungal and bacterial infections, fatigue, nausea and frequent urination.
+In Type 2 diabetes the pancreas produces insulin, but in insufficient amounts.
+Most current thoughts are also the cells are resistant to insulin delivery into the cells.
+However, cutting-edge research now now contends insulin helps control blood sugar levels with ever increasing amounts injected, but the excess glycogen is then stored in the tissues as stored fat, creating obesity in many.
+Type 2 diabetes is characterized by high blood sugar and insulin in the blood due to improper intake by the cells with excess glycogen/sugar in the tissues when forced out of the blood stream by drugs and insulin.
+This imbalance in the blood, liver and tissues causes reduced energy, blurred vision, itching due to vaginal yeast infection, weight issues, extreme thirst, slow wound healing, fungal and bacterial infections, fatigue, nausea and frequent urination.
 Type 2 diabetes is commonly associated with being overweight, especially around the abdomen area.
 Watch your diet – not your waist!

 While Type 1 and Type 2 diabetes are most common, there are three additional less common types of diabetes designated gestational, secondary and impaired glucose tolerance (IGT).